MKCG/php-qoi/Readme.md

 It can encode and decode a few megabytes per second with a small memory footprint.

+On x86_64 architectures, it will automatically use the [FFI extension](https://www.php.net/manual/en/book.ffi.php) to encode the file using the provided C library.

 ## Usage

 Convert a PNG file using a stream :